-Demand in Infrastructure projects, Defense sector, E-commerce, Hospitality, Education, IT/ITES and Government projects is expected to drive growth including the Small and Medium Business (SMB) segment which is looking promising and future business potential looks positive.
+Demand in Banking & Finance sector, Manufacturing, Infrastructure projects by Govt., Defense sector, healthcare & hospitality projects is expected to drive growth including the Small and Medium Business (SMB) segment which is looking promising and future business potential looks positive.
 However, the Company need to be cautious with lower price realization and reduced profitability with greater competition at the market.